 Grigori SIDOROV

-PhD, Professor and researcher (Full Professor)
+PhD, Professor and researcher (Full Professor),

-Natural Language and Text Processing Laboratory
+Natural Language and Text Processing Laboratory,

-Centro de Investigación en Computación (Center for Computing Research CIC)
+Centro de Investigación en Computación (Center for Computing Research, CIC),

 Instituto Politécnico Nacional (National Polytechnic Institute, IPN),